Warranty – As of January 15, 2021

 Onex Enterprises INC. hereafter referred to as Onex, is pleased to offer a limited lifetime warranty with all Onex sinks used in normal domestic installations.
 Onex warrants its sinks to be free from all manufacturing defects in material and workmanship.

-Any sink returned must be in the original packaging and include all the accompanying accessories, parts and documentation.
+Any sink returned must be in the original packaging and must include all the accompanying accessories, parts, and documentation.
 Onex reserves the right to inspect any sink reported to be defective prior to replacement of the sink.

 Precautions of Cleaning Your Stainless Steel Sink

 Do… Rinse sinks thoroughly after each use.
 Thorough rinsing can be done by running the water for a few minutes and rubbing the cleaned area with a sponge.

 Do… Avoid exposing sink to strong chemicals, such as paint removers, oven cleaners, etc. If contact occurs, quickly flush the surface with water.

 Do… Run cold water when pouring boiling water into sinks to try to minimize temperature shock.
 With stainless it isn’t as important to remember that compared to other materials though.

 Do… Towel dry after each use to prevent mineral deposits from building up on the surface of the sink (although with a good quality stainless sink you can buff it back to the original “new” finish even after many years of scale and mineral build-up.